truongnmt/iroha/docs/source/guides/k8s-deployment.rst

 Generating Iroha configs
 ^^^^^^^^^^^^^^^^^^^^^^^^
 In order for Iroha to work properly it requires to generate a key pair for each node, genesis block and configuration file.
 This is usually a tedious and error-prone procedure, especially for a large number of nodes.
 We automated it with Ansible role.
-You can skip to 'Deploying Iroha on the cluster' (INSERT LINK HERE) chapter if you want to quick start using default configs for k8s cluster with 4 Iroha replicas.
+You can skip to `Deploying Iroha on the cluster`_ chapter if you want to quick start using default configs for k8s cluster with 4 Iroha replicas.

 Generate configuration files for *N* Iroha nodes. *replicas* variable controls the number of *N*: